Singularities in positive characteristic, stratification and simplification of the singular locus: Simple points and tangent cones

 \section{Simple points and tangent cones}

 Let ${\mathcal G}=\bigoplus_{n\geq 0}I_nW^n$ be a Rees algebra on a $d$-dimensional smooth scheme $V$ over a field $k$.
-We present here the notion of {\em $\tau$-invariant} at a singular point $x\in \mbox{Sing }{\mathcal G}$, together with a subspace of co-dimension $\tau$ in the tangent space of the point.
-Despite the fact that this invariant is defined at the tangent space of the point, it provides local information on the singularity: $\tau$ is a bound on the local co-dimension of the singular locus (see Theorem \ref{teodlcod}), and it is also the number of variables which are to be``eliminated", via elimination algebras, as we shall see in the following sections (see \ref{elagatai}).
+We present here the notion of {\em $\tau$-invariant} at a singular point $x\in \mbox{Sing }{\mathcal G}$, say $\tau_{{\mathcal G},x}$.
+This is defined as the codimension of a subspace in the tangent space of a point $x\in \mbox{Sing }{\mathcal G}$.
+It provides local information on the singularity since it is a bound on the local codimension of the singular locus (see Theorem \ref{teodlcod}).
+From the point of view of resolution, it indicates the number of variables can be ``eliminated", via elimination algebras, as we shall see in a coming section (see \ref{elagatai}).